The Jonah Complex: How Creatives Can Overcome Fear of Greatness and Touch the Stars

 Or maybe we fear a combo platter of all of the above.

 Do you have difficulty imagining yourself as someone who deserves success in your dream field of work?

 Almost all of us (with the exception of narcissists) momentarily ask ourselves, ‘Who am I to have this?
 There must be some mistake.’

 How To Sit On Your Own Dream 101: Jonah Complex in Action

-About twenty years ago I was a 29-year-old aspiring author temporarily living in the Midwest.
+About twenty-five years ago, I was a 29-year-old aspiring author temporarily living in the Midwest.
 I somehow got up the guts to attend a huge book publishing expo in Los Angeles.

-Shockingly a number of them were really receptive to talking to me and hearing about a book idea I had then.
+Shockingly a number of them were quite receptive to talking to me and hearing about a book idea I had then.

 Three of these folks gave me their business card, their personal phone number, shook my hand, looked me straight in the eye, and told me to send them my book proposal that week.

 What did I do when I got home?